By CoinWeek News Staff …..

 Unfortunately, employee ownership of Krause Publications lasted only a few years.
 The company was sold to Cincinnati-based F&W Publications in 2002 for a reported $120 million.
 The employees didn’t even get a vote – not the outcome that Krause had in mind.

-As a hobbyist, Krause had many areas of interests: coins, paper money, cars, and the aforementioned military vehicles just to name a few.
+As a hobbyist, Krause had many areas of interest: coins, paper money, cars, and the aforementioned military vehicles just to name a few.

 He consistently gave of his time to the numismatic hobby.
 He was an active member of the American Numismatic Association (ANA Life Member #318) and was the recipient of numerous ANA honors: the Medal of Merit, the Glen Smedley Memorial Award (1991), the Numismatist of the Year Award (1999), the ANA Lifetime Achievement Award, the Burnett Anderson Memorial Award (2009), and the Farran Zerbe Memorial Award for Distinguished Service (1977).